Julien Baker: Personal life

 Baker is a lesbian, and her fraught experiences with organized Christianity inform much of her work.
 She came out to her parents at age 17, after years of being closeted and watching friends get sent to conversion therapy or kicked out of their homes.
-However, she found her family was "radically accepting."
+However, she found her family was "radically accepting".
 She previously referred to herself as a Christian socialist, but has spoken on how being constantly labeled the "sober queer Christian" early in her career was damaging to her understanding of her identity, and led to her questioning and reevaluating many foundational aspects of her life.
 She has since discussed the ever-changing nature of her relationship to faith, saying she is no longer interested in labeling her beliefs so rigidly and that she is trying to adopt a less dichotomous worldview than the one she was raised with, calling the realization "freeing."
-She has been diagnosed with obsessive-compulsive disorder and depression.
+She has been diagnosed with obsessive–compulsive disorder and depression.

 In February 2024, Baker was named an Honorary Professor of Recording Industry at her alma mater, Middle Tennessee State University.

 Baker resided in Nashville, Tennessee until 2023, when she relocated to Los Angeles, California.
-She is currently in a relationship with Boygenius bandmate Lucy Dacus.
+She is currently in a relationship with fellow musician and Boygenius bandmate Lucy Dacus.

+In September 2026, Baker and Dacus attended a protest ahead of a speech by Israeli prime minister Benjamin Netanyahu at the United Nations General Assembly in New York City.